IBM/CZ-IBM-Cloud-Guide/README.md

 1. Create Docker Image

     Navigate to the root of this project.
-To make sure you are in the root paste the following command:
+To make sure you are in the root paste the following command and see if you can see your repository:

     For MacOs/Linux
      ```